Dive Sites

 El Aguila Wreck Dive

-"El Aguila" or "The Eagle" ran cargo between Puerto Cortes, Honduras, and San Andres Island.
-This freighter originally sank in 1989 around the Utila Keys, Bay Islands, and Honduras.
-It was then salvaged and brought to Roatan by Anthony's Key Resort in 1997 and sank in 100' of water for an incredible Bay Islands dive highlight.
+“El Aguila” or “The Eagle” ran cargo between Puerto Cortés, Honduras, and San Andrés Island.
+This freighter initially sank in 1989 around the Utila Keys, Bay Islands, and Honduras.
+It was then salvaged and brought to Roatan by Anthony’s Key Resort in 1997 and sank in 100′ of water for an incredible Bay Islands dive highlight.

 - Type: 230 ft. double-deck cargo vessel